The COVID-19 vaccine is now available to our southern First Nations for vaccinating their community members, starting with priority groups.

-Vaccines also provide protection for certain people who cannot get the vaccine, such as immunocompromised people and people with certain allergies.
-If the majority of people are vaccinated, that helps prevent the spread of the virus, which protects the health of the whole community.
+Vaccines also provide protection for certain people who cannot get the vaccine, such asimmunocompromised people and people with certain allergies.
+If the majority of people in a community are vaccinated, that helps prevent the spread of the virus, which protects the health of the whole community.

 First Nation people are a priority at this time for a number of reasons, including:

 - First Nation people are particularly vulnerable to this deadly virus, largely due to colonial legacies which have led to lower health outcomes overall.

 - While the overall test positivity rate is close to 10% for all Manitobans, that number jumps to nearly 17% for First Nation people.

 - First Nations make up close to 60% of all active cases in the province and 40% of new cases.